lineality/definition_behavior_studies/README.md

 What are the goals and modus operandi?
 What is the goals-means-method statement (in a project-context, with project-participants)?

-1. Principles & Concepts
+1. Part 1: Principles & Concepts of Definition Studies
-2. Implementation in Projects
+2. Implementation of Tools for Doing Projects
-### Six items for the use-case/context for Uma:
+### Conceptual items for the use-case/context for Collaborating on Projects:
-- Aligned
-- Hygienic
+- Alignment
-- Coordinated/Collaborative
+- Hygiene
-- Data-STEM
+- Coordination & Collaboration
-- Productive
+- STEM & Data
-- Projects
+- Production and Productivity
+- Values, Morals, & Ethics
+### Project Areas that should be well defined
-### Three Questions on Collaboration Tools.
+### Three Questions on Collaboration Tools:
 1. Timeline
 2. Features
 3. Tools